ECSTeam/cloudfoundry-top-plugin/README.md

 cf install-plugin -r CF-Community "top"     (or use manual install method described above)
 ```

-## Assign needed permissions (if not using `admin` user)
+## Assign permissions if privileged mode is needed

-To use this plugin you must be logged in as 'admin' or assign two permissions
+The `top` plugin will run without special permissions however it determines at runtime
+what permissions you have and displays the appropriate functionality based on those
+permissions.
+If you are a foundation operator you will want the additional functionality
+that top provides to privileged users.

+If you are logged in with the Cloud Foundry `admin` account, no additional permissions
+are needed, the `admin` account has everything it needs to run top with full functionality.

+For non-admin accounts, to run top in privileged mode you need to assign two permissions
-to an existing cloud foundry user.
+to an existing Cloud Foundry user.
 To assign needed permissions:

 Install the uaac client CLI if you do not already have it:
 ```